trdownie/ucd-cv-website/README.md

 - The website remains readable at 200% zoom.
 - All page elements can be tabbed to and there are no interactive elements.
 - Headings and link text are all descriptive enough not to require additional tags.
-- The colours used in the design of the website met the WCAG triple A standard, with the exception of the purple text under the contact form.
+- On first run, the colours used in the design of the website met the WCAG triple A standard, with the exception of the purple text under the contact form.
 As such, this was changed to ensure all text meets the [WCAG triple A gold standard](https://webaim.org/resources/contrastchecker/).
 - No content flashes or blinks more than three times per second.
 - The focus indicator is not hidden.
 - Colour is not used to convey meaning.